You are here

 The panel determines a finding of not responsible or responsible with appropriate sanctions.
 The Student Hearing Panel has autonomy in their decisions, through expulsion.

 After a decision is made by the hearing officer or Student Hearing Panel, the respondent has the right to file an appeal.
-In cases of sexual assault and sexual harassment, both the complainant and respondent have the right to an appeal.
+In cases of sexual assault and sexual misconduct, both the complainant and respondent have the right to an appeal.
 Appellate review generally is a review of the record to determine whether a serious error occurred in the original proceeding that resulted in unfairness.
 Appellate review respects the credibility judgments of the hearing body, and respects the hearing body's determinations as long as there is evidence to reasonably support them.
 The Student Appeals Panel (SAP) is responsible for making a deliberative judgment regarding the specific grounds appealed - not to rehear the complaint.
 The hearing panel may uphold, reduce, or increase the sanctions imposed by the prior hearing party.

 Appeals must be made in writing within 5 week days of the date of the outcome letter using the appeal petition.
 Appeals may be based on the following grounds: